RF-D/workflow-enhancements/README.md

-# iTerm Alias Setup Instructions
+# iTerm Automation Script

-This guide will walk you through the process of integrating custom aliases into your iTerm environment to streamline your development workflow.
+This AppleScript automates the process of running various development commands when switching branches in iTerm.
+It is designed to save time and streamline the workflow by automatically executing the necessary commands and providing notifications upon completion.

+## Overview

+The main purpose of this script is to automate the following tasks when switching branches:

+1. Run `make dev-sync` command to sync the development environment.
+2. Start the `packer` command in a separate tab to build and package the application.
+3. Start the `web` command in another tab to run the web server.
+4. Check if the Cloudflare tunnel is already running, and if not, start the `cloud` command in a new tab to establish the tunnel.

+By automating these tasks, developers can save time and focus on their core development work without manually executing each command whenever they switch branches.

 ## Prerequisites

 - iTerm2 installed on your macOS system
-- Have four tabs open with cf repo active
+- Have 4 tabs open with cf repo active
+- Complete Cloudflared tunnel setup

 ## Manual Setup Instructions